 At a Glance

 During the summer months when full-facility service is available (water, garbage, camphost, etc.) a $17.00 fee is charged for each campsite as well as $5.00/night for each additional vehicle.
 There is a $3.00 day-use fee for those not camping overnight.
-During the fall months several sites will close and the fees are reduced.
+During the fall months several sites will close and services are reduced.

 July 4th Weekend - Labor Day Weekend

 Flush Toilet (5 double flush), Vault Toilet (4)

 Directions: 20 miles east of Weston, or 21 miles west of Elgin on Highway 204.
 Turn north on Forest Service Road 64.
 Follow the road for 12 miles to the campground.